brcaua/brcaua/README.md

 ### Hello!
-I'm a Software Engineer at @Vodafone who lives in Portugal 🇧🇷
+I'm a Software Engineer at @Vodafone who lives in Brazil 🇧🇷

 [![Image of a Penguin](https://tinymystery.club/static/peng-down-walk.gif)](https://tinymystery.club)